 Once you get your cage set-up the way you want it, you still have to be on the lookout for new and innovative ideas to keep your little fuzzy properly entertained.
 Consider what you put into the cage as ferret psychotherapy tools.
 When you give them something they are interested in, you are doing your baby a huge service and eliminating a great deal of stress for the whole household.

-Even still, your ferret will quickly get bore of his toys if you don’t give them to him in the right way.
+Even still, your ferret will quickly get bored of his toys if you don’t give them to him in the right way.

 - Look for the kind of toys that stimulate a ferret’s natural behavior in the wild.
 These include things that make them feel like they are hunting, digging, or tunneling.
 A toy that moves will satisfy their hunting instincts.
 Some toys that are most successful are those that are attached to an elastic string, cat teasers, and wind ups.